Top 6 best tactics Thomas Tuchel could use to transform England’s game

 5. Emphasising ball control and possession play

-Tuchel encouraged the use of quick, short passes and the dominance of ball possession to control the game's speed while he was coaching Paris Saint-Germain and Borussia Dortmund.
+Tuchel encouraged the use of quick, short passes and of ball possession dominance to control match tempo while he was coaching Paris Saint-Germain and Borussia Dortmund.

 By capitalising on the skill set of England's midfielders and wingers, Tuchel could be able to use a possession-based approach that helps England regulate the flow of games instead of depending on counterattacks.
 England would have to have the ball if it were to achieve this.